Syslifters/.github/profile/README.md

     <img src="https://img.shields.io/twitter/follow/sysreptor?style=social">
 </a>
 </p>
-SysReptor is a fully customisable, offensive security reporting tool designed for pentesters, red teamers and other security-related people alike.
-You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click, in the cloud or on-premise!
+SysReptor is a fully customisable, offensive security reporting solution designed for pentesters, red teamers and other security-related people alike.
+You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click, in the cloud or self-hosted!

 ### OffSec Reporting: Offensive Security Reporting using SysReptor
 <p>